whale

 The "Kujira Mochi" of "Itofuku," which has its main store in Furukawa, Aomori City, is written in hiragana.
 Currently, there is only one mochi shop, "Honpo Murakamiya," in Ajigasawa Town, but in the past there were four or five mochi shops.
 The mochi is written in kanji as "kujira mochi," and the name is said to come from the fact that it is made up of two layers, black and white, and resembles the cross-section of whale skin

-Outside of Aomori Prefecture, in the Mogami and Murayama regions of Yamagata Prefecture, it is "Itofuku" , but there are various theories about the origin of the name.
-One theory is that it was named "Kujiramochi" because it was said to be "a good rice cake that lasts a long time" another theory is that it was originally larger than the current ones, and its size was likened to a whale,
+And even outside Aomori Prefecture, in the Mogami and Murayama regions of Yamagata Prefecture,"Itofuku", but there are several theories about the origin of the name.
+One"Kujiramochi" (whale mochi) because it was a "good mochi that lasts a long time"theory is that it was namedit was larger than it is now, and its size was likened to a whale.

-There are various descriptions and theories depending on the region, and although there are slight differences in the manufacturing method, it is basically made by kneading glutinous rice and non-glutinous rice flour with water, stretching it in a box, adding shelled walnuts and sugar water, and steaming it in a bamboo steamer.In the past, it was a popular preserved food, and its chewy texture is irresistible.
+While there are various spellings and theories depending on the region, and although there are slight differences in the manufacturing method, it is basicallymade by kneading glutinous rice and non-glutinous rice flour with water, spreading it in a box, adding shelled walnuts and sugar water, and steaming it in a steamer.In the past, it was valued as a preserved food, and its chewy texture is irresistible.

 Bekomochi